 At the end of the day, these are just a few disadvantages.

 Purchasing a Manufactured Home

-On the other hand, buying a mobile home for sale can be everything you dreamed of, and more.
+On the other hand, buying mobile homes for sale can be everything you dreamed of, and more.

 Today’s manufactured homes are relatively affordable, plus they have modern bells and whistles like vaulted ceilings, gourmet kitchens, stainless steel appliances, and spa-like bathrooms.

-Here, the cost of purchasing a mobile home depends on whether or not you want to buy brand new or used manufactured housing.
-You also have your choice between single or double-wide mobile homes, and you can have a mobile home custom built too.
+Here, the cost of purchasing a mobile home depends on whether or not you want to buy brand new or used what is manufactured housing (learn what is included when buying a new manufactured home here).
+You also have your choice between a single or what is a double-wide manufactured home, and you can have a mobile home custom built too.